PolySTAR-mtl/robomaster-2022-cv/detection/README.md

 pre-cluster-threshold=0.25
 ```

 Once it is done, you can test on the *vid_test.mp4* from the example file, either by putting it at the root of DeepStream-Yolo or by changing the file path.
-You just need to change one thing in the *deepstream_app_config.txt* file:
+You just need to change a few things in the *deepstream_app_config.txt* file:

 ```
+[tiled-display]
+...
+# Just control the display, no need to change it
+# But you can probably set the same value as in [streammux] below
+# for debugging purposes
+width=1280
+height=720
 ...
 [source0]
 enable=1